 The symptoms of aortic stenosis vary, depending on how old your child is.
 They also vary by how severe the blockage is.
 For example, a child with mild aortic stenosis may have few symptoms.
 Or he or she may not have any symptoms.
 Symptoms may not show up until adulthood.
-Or an infant may have trouble feeding and may not gain weight.
-In severe (critical) aortic stenosis, infants are very ill.
+Or a baby may have trouble feeding and may not gain weight.
+With severe (critical) aortic stenosis, a baby is very ill.

 - Fatigue or tiredness